Nickoranteng/-Student-Information-System/README.md

 Data migration from a cloud MySQL database, hosted on Amazon Web Services (AWS) to a Salesforce application

 ## Database Setup:
-  Set up MySQL database and create an object
+  Set up MySQL database and create object

 ## Salesforce Application Setup
  Design the architecture for the system

- Include the following tables:
+ Include the following tables(objects):
 * Student
 * Course
 * Class